top of page

 The Moon once begged her Mother to make her a gown.
 "How can I?" replied she; "there's no fitting your figure.
 At one time you're a New Moon, and at another you're a Full Moon; and between whiles you're neither one nor the other.”[42]

-In this particular fable, the characteristic Aesopic closing moral is missing; however, this may not indicate an absent closing moral in its original form, as paraphrasing and rewriting fables was common classroom practice throughout the Middle Ages,[43] suggesting potential alterations over time.
+In this particular fable, the characteristic Aesopic closing moral is missing; however, this may not indicate an absent closing moral in its original form, as paraphrasing and rewriting fables was common student classroom practice throughout the Middle Ages,[43] suggesting potential alterations over time.
 However, the implication that the Moon’s fluctuating shape is somehow problematic is arguably quite clear.
 A modern children’s YouTube appropriation enumerates this sentiment with the addition of the concluding moral: ‘Nothing ever suits one who is always changing,’[44] positioning the Moon’s changing nature explicitly as a disadvantage.
 This negative moral slant appears again in Ghosh’s 2020 Bedtime Short Stories retelling,[45] which expounds upon the encounter between the Moon and her mother and offers a similar moral at the end that likewise degrades the Moon’s natural fluctuations into a limitation:

 The moon had no choice but to accept the truth and say, ‘I…I understand that you’re right mother.’
 That day, a sad moon went back to her bed, awaiting the night to come.
 But eventually, she came to realize her own beauty and was happy with herself.
 After that day, the moon never asked for a rainbow-colored cloak, for she knew her own light was prettier than any other rainbow.
 Moral…Those who change constantly never get what they truly desire.[46] (italics added)

-Arguably, in addition to indoctrinating young girls into hesitant speech pattern expectations for women’s submissive dialect within PUD,[47] the above children’s appropriation reinforces the dubious morality of passivity by asserting the Moon has ‘no choice’ other than resignation, when she naturally has a myriad of choices.
+In addition to indoctrinating young girls into hesitant speech pattern expectations for women’s submissive dialect within PUD,[47] the above children’s appropriation reinforces the dubious morality of passivity by asserting the Moon has ‘no choice’ other than resignation, when she naturally has a myriad of choices.
 For example, she can educate her mother regarding shapeshifting garment pattern construction; refuse to illuminate the night sky in protest; use charm, wit, and tenacity to persuade her mother to change her mind; get a job to save money to hire a seamstress; creatively repurpose her mother’s maternity wear for her own use; learn to sew a convertible dress herself, and so on.
 This passage additionally displays what Daly identifies as the patriarchal deception tactic of reversal,[48] by reverse-labelling a myopic, blatant lie as ‘the truth.’[49]
 Subsequently, the Moon’s passive resignation is guised as positive self-acceptance, whilst her inherent fluctuating nature is overtly denigrated as negative, displaying an example of the pseudo-logic of doublethink,[50] by sending a logically inconsistent double message that it is possible for the Moon to be both happy with herself as she is and shamed and punished for her true nature.
 When she inevitably fails to do both of these mutually exclusive things simultaneously, the natural conclusion of such logic is that the fault lies with her,[51] arguably obscuring the reality of an inherently unwinnable set-up, reinforcing the original patriarchal lie of femaleness as a fundamental defect,[52] and disguising psychological oppression with increased sophistication, through the sublimating presence of a misleading, pseudo-progressive, pseudo-positive non-development.
 An additional analysis of the interaction between the Moon and her mother in relation to covert patriarchal indoctrination mechanisms will be explored in more detail in the next section.

 ‘The Moon and Her Mother’ as Cultural Exposé

 As Patrick McCafferty states, ‘We live in a world where the corpus of myths is often dismissed as fantasy fiction,’[53] asserting a reductive attitude towards mythology within the culture.
 Relatedly, Karen E. Wohlwend states how children’s tales send ‘identity messages’ that ‘communicate gendered expectations about…who they should be,’[54] serving not as mere entertaining fiction but rather to inculcate stereotypes that can detrimentally impact children’s self-esteem and behaviours.[55]
 Arguably, this particular Aesopic fable can reveal psychological processes whereby patriarchal oppression is behaviourally perpetuated by its own victims,[56] paradoxically functioning as cultural indoctrination myth and as cultural exposé.
 For example, the Moon’s mother, herself a fluctuating, menstruating, shapeshifting through birth-giving woman, instils within the Moon a negative worldview of her fluctuating nature, revealing her own identification with oppressor values and her role as agent in implanting oppressor values within her own daughter.[57]
 Considering Eagleton’s and Daly’s conceptual linking of culture to religion, and Benjamin D. Zablocki’s theories on religious brainwashing tactics,[58] it can be argued that the Moon’s mother typifies the psychology of brainwashing victims, acting as ‘deployable agent’[59] or ‘token’[60] for the perpetuation of patriarchal ideology, operating additionally through a male-mediated perversion of the historic, oral nature of the transmission of women’s mysteries.[61]
 Relatedly, patriarchal suppression of Indigenous languages is a well-documented tactic of oppression that has also contributed to the destruction of matriarchal knowledge[62] and to the installation of violent attitudes towards women in their place.[63]
-Additionally, Western women’s sacred knowledge of their own female mysteries has likewise been repressed within patriarchy.[64]
+Additionally, Western women’s knowledge of sacred female mysteries has likewise been repressed within patriarchy.[64]
 Considering this connection between decimated matriarchal knowledge and suppressed language, it can be theorized metaphorically that the Moon’s mother’s Original Mother Tongue has been destroyed by cultural patriarchy, her own women’s knowledge suppressed and supplanted with oppressor ideology, and through male-mediated messages perpetuated via cultural transmission, she now solely speaks the fathers’ tongue of patriarchal indoctrination messages (i.e., male lies) to her own daughter.
 Thus, this fable can be interpreted as exposing one main mechanism whereby the cycle of male violence continues within patriarchal culture, through the unsuspecting, intercepted mouths and hands of Mothers.

 Dialectical Reinterpretations of Aesop’s ‘The Moon and Her Mother’

 As Eagleton asserts, ‘a strikingly new kind of reflection, known as dialectical thought’[65] is needed in order to unlock suppressed potentials within a culture.
 Relatedly, Herbert Marcuse argues that overcoming instilled guilt is necessary to psychically liberate oppressed individuals from identifying with the ‘false fathers.’[66]
 Both authors link these capacities for revolution to marginalized groups within the dominant collective, but neither author acknowledges women specifically as possessing this potential for new thought, despite their status as oppressed outsiders within patriarchy,[67] who also comprise half of the adult population.[68]
 Eagleton also notes: ‘There is no need to repress creative capacities which do not exist,’[69] indirectly affirming women’s inherent creative capabilities through the persistent reality of their historic suppression.[70]
 Likewise, Daly advances women’s revolution as ‘an ontological spiritual revolution,’[71] and identifies the ‘emergence of women’s consciousness’[72] as having the spiritual potential to catalyse ‘radical change’ within the culture.[73]
 Relatedly, Jack Zipes identifies women as particularly adept at the dialectical creation of new children’s tales, stating: ‘the feminist fairy tale conceives a different view of the world and speaks in a voice that has been customarily silenced,’[74] and Karlyn Crowley and John Pennington describe how feminist theorists have worked to radically reconstruct children’s stories in order to liberate women from the passive roles historically ascribed to them and to enumerate an affirming variety of social alternatives for all humans.[75]
-For these reasons, I have written two dialectical reimaginations of Aesop’s ‘The Moon and Her Mother,’ with the aim to remove the mythic installation of father-fostered/foisted false guilt, to elucidate potential initiation paths for the Moon with or without an initiated mother, and to advance the feminist perspective as a bearer of dialectical thought within patriarchal culture.
+For these reasons, I have written two dialectical reimaginations of Aesop’s ‘The Moon and Her Mother,’ with the aim to remove the mythic installation of false guilt, to elucidate potential initiation paths for the Moon with or without an initiated mother, and to advance the feminist perspective as a bearer of dialectical thought within patriarchal culture.
 Subsequently, these new feminist versions will be followed by an overall comparative analysis with Ghosh’s original.

 Version I: Initiated Mother Answers "Yes" to the Moon's Request

 The Moon’s Mother intuitively senses her daughter’s request for a vestment signals her readiness for Initiation into Women’s Mysteries and craftily designs a gown to shapeshift with her daughter throughout her Wondrous Phases.
 Through this ingenious, transformational garment, Mother reveals to the Moon the creative potential inherent within her shapeshifting capabilities.
-Adorned with her sacred vestment, the Moon develops secret wisdom of how to conceal and hidden knowledge of when to reveal, experiences her own Powers of Rejuvenation, and develops a shrewd sense of Timing, along with the excitement and magnitude of possessing such skills and discernment.
+Adorned with her sacred garment, the Moon develops secret wisdom of how to conceal and hidden knowledge of when to reveal, experiences her own Powers of Rejuvenation, and develops a shrewd sense of Timing, along with the excitement and magnitude of possessing such skills and discernment.
 In abiding wonder at her own fluctuations, the Moon moves with fluidity throughout her Mysterious Phases, possessing the profound magnetism of an entity fully illuminated by her own Power.

 Version II: Uninitiated Mother Answers "No" to the Moon's Request